isakedo/DNNsim/README.md

     *   Network: class to store the network
     *   Layer: class to store the layer of the network
     *   InferenceSimulator: class that defines the behaviour of a standard deep learning inference simulation
-    *   TimingSimulator: class that define common behaviour for timing simulation
     *   BitPragmatic: class for the Bit-Pragmatic accelerator
     *   Laconic: class for the Laconic accelerator
+    *   BitFusion: class for the BitFusion accelerator
 *   **interface**: Folder to interface with input/output operations
     *   NetReader: class to read and load a network using different formats
     *   NetWriter: class to write and dump a network using different formats